Canadian Building Trades Object to Bill C-377

 Business Manager's Letter on Bill C-377

 Local 793 business manager Mike Gallagher has sent media across the country a letter-to-the-editor regarding Bill C-377.
 The legislation is presently before a House of Commons finance committee.
 If passed, the legislation will increase operating costs for unions and pension and benefit plans.
 The letter is on the iPolitics.ca website.
 Click here to read.
-Following […]
+Following is the text of the letter.
+Dear Editor: As business manager of Local 793 of the International Union of Operating Engineers, one of the largest construction unions in Ontario, I am writing to express my […]

 Local 793 business manager Mike Gallagher has sent media across the country a letter-to-the-editor regarding Bill C-377.
 The legislation is presently before a House of Commons finance committee.
 If passed, the legislation will increase operating costs for unions and pension and benefit plans.